seleniumbase/SeleniumBase/README.md

 nosetests [YOUR_TEST_FILE].py:[SOME_CLASS_NAME].test_[SOME_TEST_NAME] --config=[MY_CONFIG_FILE].cfg
 ```

-Let's try an example of a test that fails.
-Copy the following into a file called fail_test.py:
+Let's try an example of a test that fails:
 ```python
 """ test_fail.py """
 from seleniumbase import BaseCase